NSRagu/RFIDScannerPlugin/README.md

 Scan makes RIFD tags reading, retrieving its EPCs.

-`success` and `fail` are callback functions.
+'success' and 'fail' are callback functions.
 Success is passed an object with data and cancelled properties.
 Data is the json array with a list of epc tag data and cancelled is whether or not the user cancelled the scan.

 A full example to scan could be:
 ...